wei-research/UTSChatbot/README.md

 Please ensure that the Rasa system has been fully set up on your server and underlying packages have been installed.

  - The Chatbot communicates with the Rasa server using the `rest` channel.
 Ensure that this is enabled or added in the `credentials.yml` file.
- - Open two terminals and run the following commands (from root directory) on each:
+ - Open two terminals and run the following commands (from root directory):
     ```
-    rasa run -m models --enable-api --cors "*" --debug
+    rasa run actions --cors "*" --debug
     ```
     ```
-    rasa run actions --cors "*" --debug
+    rasa run -m models --enable-api --cors "*" --debug
     ```
  - Once the Rasa server is running, interact with the chatbot by running `index.html` file in the browser.

 ## Rasa X
-To initialise Rasa X for training and validation, open two terminals and run the following commands (from root directory):
+ - To initialise Rasa X for training and validation, open two terminals and run the following commands (from root directory):
     ```
     rasa run actions -vv
     ```